jbcodeforce/ML-studies/docs/coding/langchain.md

 Prompt defines placeholders to get tools parameters.
 The following [langchain prompt](https://smith.langchain.com/hub/hwchase17/openai-tools-agent) for OpenAI uses `agent_scratchpad` variable, which is a `MessagesPlaceholder`.
 Intermediate agent actions and tool output messages, will be passed in here.

-LangChain has a lot of [predefined tool definitions already](https://python.langchain.com/docs/integrations/tools/).
+LangChain has a lot of [predefined tool definitions done to be reused](https://python.langchain.com/docs/integrations/tools/).

 We can use tool calling in chain (to use tools in sequence) or [agent](https://python.langchain.com/docs/modules/agents/agent_types/tool_calling/) (to use tools in loop).

-LangChain offers an API to the LLM called `bind_tools` to pass the definition of the tool in as part of each call to the model, so that the model can invoke the tool when appropriate.
+LangChain offers an API to the LLM called `bind_tools` to pass the definition of the tool, as part of each call to the model, so that the model can invoke the tool when appropriate.

 See also [the load tools api with a list of predefined tools](https://api.python.langchain.com/en/latest/agents/langchain.agents.load_tools.load_tools.html#langchain.agents.load_tools.load_tools).

-Below is the classical application flow when using tool calling.
+Below is the classical application flow using tool calling.
 The function wraps a remote microservice.

 ![](./diagrams/tool_calling.drawio.png)